justuslethen/justuslethen/chat-rooms/README.md

 ### Join a room
 When you open the shared room or any public room by clicking the join-button you can give yourself a nickname and you can choose between multiple colors: blue, pink, purple, red, green and orange.
 As soon as you finaly join with your configed username and color the chat will be fetched and you can start reading the past messages.
+The app will save your user-data for any room and automaticaly connect with your last username and color, when you join a known room or refresh the page.

 ---